 3. Coffee tables – We all need somewhere to put down our mugs and books in the evening.
 Coffee tables continue to be large and chunky this season, but gloss finishes in black or white are trending right now.

 4. Rugs – Plush rugs look great in most rooms and can brighten any dark flooring.
-This season why not try something with a bold color and strong pattern?
+This season why not try something with a bold colour and strong pattern?

-5. Painted walls – This season is seeing a return to the single color wall paint scheme.
-The colors this season tend to be much darker than the off-white ‘hint of’ palettes that were popular a couple of years ago.
+5. Painted walls – This season is seeing a return to the single colour wall paint scheme.
+The colours this season tend to be much darker than the off-white ‘hint of’ palettes that were popular a couple of years ago.
 Choose darker tones like mocha, olive, and taupe.